 ACM Program Affiliates

-For half a century, the member colleges of the Associated Colleges of the Midwest (ACM) have jointly operated off-campus study programs around the world that offer interdisciplinary approaches, personal attention, independent projects, and experience with diverse viewpoints and ways of learning.
+The member colleges of the Associated Colleges of the Midwest (ACM) jointly operate off-campus study programs that offer interdisciplinary approaches, personal attention, independent projects, and experience with diverse viewpoints and ways of learning.

 Most ACM off-campus study programs are open to students from any college or university.
 Colleges that are not members of the ACM may wish to pursue affiliation with particular ACM off-campus study programs.
 Becoming a Program Affiliate can provide a variety of benefits for the affiliated college and its students, as outlined below.